eftomi/SheetDefinedFunctionsInExcel/README.md

 ### Spill ranges and array formulas as inputs and outputs

-Cells that take inputs and represent outputs can represent arrays, not just single values.
 SDF add-in supports spill ranges and array formulas.
+Module inputs and outputs can be arrays, not just single values.
 As a simple example, let's create a module that calculates the sum of arbitrary number of input values.